contrastsecurity/developer.contrastsecurity.com/docs/getting-started/how-it-works/how-static-works.md

+---
-# How Static Analysis Works
+title: How Static Analysis Works
+---

 The Contrast static analyzer works on source code and bytecode.
 The goal of this analyzer is to produce the primary critical issues that matter and avoid results overload.